ambiguousname/ambiguousname.github.io/_posts/2024-07-16-summer-work.md

 [^birthday]: My old and embarrassing website was preserved, as well as me wishing a happy birthday to one of the HackClub founders.

 There's so much that matters to me that I wish was preserved.
 My favorite songs, books, games, jokes from a dream that I wrote down in my phone.
 Why can't it all be remembered?
 I think [Jacob Geller](https://www.youtube.com/watch?v=ukJ_UA-JS5o) has a fantastic video on this: we remember so much, and it does nothing but offer the promise of a slightly longer memory.
 I want to live through history, but the fundamental law of entropy makes it a near-certainty that so much will be forgotten.
-I keep thinking bigger and bigger until I can concieve of nothing but an empty Universe with nothing of us left in it.
+I keep thinking bigger and bigger until I can conceive of nothing but an empty Universe with nothing of us left in it.

 Why does this all matter so much?